AvolitesLtd/TitanManual/prismdocs/shared/play/banks.md

 ## Bank

 To add new media to a bank, select the bank you wish to add to, and simply drag and drop your files or press the <Keys.PrismKey>+</Keys.PrismKey> button.
-This action caches the data in the **Prism Media Cache**, enhancing the loading speed for future projects.
-For more details, refer to the [Cache](../settings/settings-general#cache) on the general settings page .
+This action caches the data in the [**Prism Media Cache**](../quick-start/media-management#prism-media-cache), enhancing the loading speed for future projects.

 The Bank can be displayed in two views: Table or Grid.
 Both views feature a header at the top, which includes options to duplicate or remove selected bank elements, and a toggle button to switch between views.
 There is also a button for adding new media.